arvindell/envful/README.md

 ## How to declare variables

 Inside your `.env.example` file, you can declare the variables that your application requires.
-You can use the triple # to add a comment to the variable.
+You can use the triple hash market (`###`) to add a description to the variable.
+Add `[optional]` to a variable for warning instead of failing.

 Example: